 Any component of the Google Local Search Engine ecosystem offers your company an opportunity to put on a good face for the search engine juggernaut, generating backlinks and attention in the way most closely adhering to what their algorithms desire.
-That doesn’t mean good post content guarantees a high position in search engines, but it’s certainly a value add to your strategy.
+That does not mean good post content guarantees a high position in search engines, but it is indeed a value-add to your strategy.

-People don’t often link to company websites unless something is interesting or personal shows up.
+People do not often link to company websites unless something is exciting or personal shows up.
 Posts are a great way to throw compelling content at the wall and see what sticks with your market segments.
 Once you have a few successes generating inbound links across the internet, the entire process will take on a life of its own, creating more and better backlinks.
-Of course, this is reliant upon good posts and quality relevant content.
+Of course, this is reliant on quality posts and relevant content.

 Present a complete picture for Google

-Google seems increasingly interested in a complete overview of the sites it recommends through its algorithms.
-If you don’t take advantage of the posts feature, you’re missing a critical opportunity to help Google ‘get to know you’.
-Google will still rank sites that aren’t taking advantage of this feature, but why give up on any opportunity to improve your perception?
+Google seems increasingly interested in a comprehensive overview of the sites it recommends through its algorithms.
+If you do not take advantage of the posts feature, you are missing a critical opportunity to help Google ‘get to know you’.
+Google will still rank sites that aren’t taking advantage of this feature, but why give up an opportunity to improve your digital perception?